-When we asked Jennifer about one thing she does for her sleep everyday, she gave a refreshing answer, an answer worth exploring a bit more.
+When we asked Jennifer about one thing she does for her sleep everyday, she gave a refreshing answer- one worth exploring a bit more.
 To fall asleep and remain in a deep sleep, Jennifer listens to binaural beats.

 Binaural beats are an auditory illusion.
 As Jennifer explained, the important thing is having one tone come in one ear and another tone come into another ear.
 You can achieve this by using headphones.
 This creates an illusion in your mind of a third tone.
 Your mind is hypnotized, settling your brainwaves into a particular state or a particular frequency.